30 Dec 2024

 Before diving into the workflow, we’ll clarify our design requirements.
 This includes decisions about hardware configurations, naming conventions, and the relationships between devices.

-• Single-Homed Configuration: This setup utilizes a single router, firewall, and switch, suitable for less critical applications and sites.
+• Single-homed configuration: This setup uses a single router, firewall, and switch, suitable for less critical applications and sites.

-• Dual-Homed Configuration: For more critical infrastructures, we will set up two routers, two firewalls, and a single switch to ensure redundancy and fault tolerance.
+• Dual-homed configuration: For more critical infrastructures, we'll set up two routers, two firewalls, and a single switch to ensure redundancy and fault tolerance.

 • (site)-(device)-(incrementor)

-• (site) – will be a shortname for any given site
+• (site) – a shortname for any given site

-• (incrementor) – will be incremented for each device at the site
+• (incrementor) – incremented for each device at the site

 Relationships

-• We will keep this simple and just map our devices to the sites
+• We'll keep this simple and just map our devices to the sites

 function generate(site):